MorteDraco/Python-file-IO/README.md

-# Samples
+# Python fle manipulation
+Go to mortedraco ref for links
-sample code for problem
+Search thorugh excample and sample branches for more details